-Julie most recently, January 2017, took the lead working with our cities in the development of the Council’s amicus brief to the Supreme Court of the United States in Endrews v.
+In January 2017, took the lead working with our cities in the development of the Council’s amicus brief to the Supreme Court of the United States in Endrews v.
 Douglas County School District, on determining the educational benefit standard due by our districts to students with disabilities when implementing their IEPS.
 This case is certain to be one of the most important cases since Rowley decided over thirty years ago.
 She was also the counsel of record for the Council of the Great City Schools’ amicus briefs in the Supreme Court of the United States in (a) Board of Education of the City School District of the City of New York v.
 Tom F., On Behalf of Gilbert F., A Minor Child (2007); (b) Jacob Winkelman, a Minor By and Through His Parents and Legal Guardians, Jeff and Sander Winkelman, et al., v.
 Parma City School District (2007); (c) Brian Schaffer v.
 Jerry Weast, Superintendent of Montgomery County Public Schools, et al., (2005); (d) Parents Involved in Community Schools v.
 Seattle School District, and Meredith v.
 Jefferson County Board of Education (2007) and Forest Grove School District v.
 T.A, (2009).
 Julie graduated with honors from the University of Maryland and the University of Miami School of Law.
-She is admitted to practice in the Federal Bar, the U.S. Supreme Court Bar, and the Pennsylvania Bar.
+She is admitted to practice in the Federal Bar, the U.S. Supreme Court Bar, the Pennsylvania and Florida Bar.

-Additionally, for the past year, together with Husch Blackwell partner John Borkowski, Julie is assisting to develop and implement national legal webinars for urban district’s counsel and key staff on emerging legal issues for the Council’s districts.
-They include, Civil Rights Priorities at the End of One Administration and Beginning of Another, New Title IX Regulations: What this means for Elementary and Secondary Schools, Hate Speech, Microaggressions and Student First Amendment Rights, Final Title IX Regulations and their Effect on your District, First Amendment Religious Liberty.
+Additionally, for the past three years, together with Husch Blackwell partner John Borkowski, Julie is assisting to develop and implement national legal webinars for urban district’s counsel and key staff on emerging legal issues for the Council’s districts.
+Some include, Civil Rights Priorities at the End of One Administration and Beginning of Another, New Title IX Regulations: What this means for Elementary and Secondary Schools, Hate Speech, Microaggressions and Student First Amendment Rights, Final Title IX Regulations and their Effect on your District, First Amendment Religious Liberty.
 In the past two years, she has worked on numerous Federal Court and US Supreme Court cases impacting our nation’s public schools with significant success for our students.